signetlabdei/ns3-mmwave-iab/README.md

-# IAB feature for the ns-3 mmWave module #
+# ns-3 IAB module for the paper "Resource Management for 5G NR Integrated Access and Backhaul: a Semi-centralized Approach" #
 Integrated Access and Backhaul (IAB) is a 3GPP Study Item on the possibility of using the same network equipment and resources for both access and backhaul.

 This extension of the [ns-3 mmWave module](https://github.com/nyuwireless-unipd/ns3-mmwave "ns-3 mmWave repo") adds wireless relaying capabilities to an ns-3 NetDevice, and the possibility of simulating in-band relaying at mmWave frequencies.
 This framework has been developed by the University of Padova as part of a project with InterDigital Communications.
 It is still a _work in progress_, and more functionalities will be added soon.